planetjekyll/planetjekyll.github.io/_posts/2016-12-06-plugin-jemoji.md

-The emoji plugin runs your text through a filter (that is, `HTML::Pipeline::EmojiFilter`) and replaces all known `:shortcodes:` with images (served from the GitHub.com).
+The emoji plugin runs your text through a filter (that is, `HTML::Pipeline::EmojiFilter`) and replaces all known `:shortcodes:` with images (served from GitHub.com).
 Example:

 ```
 :+1: